A-R-K-N-E-T/Extended-Erekir-Campaign/README.md

 This mod adds 15/?? (currently) new sectors to the Erekir campaign.
 Each offers its own gameplay experience and differs in difficulty.
 The full list of new sectors:
 - Arcycite Fortress;
 - Arcycite Passage;
-- Arcycite Plains;
+- Arcycite Plains; Comment: This sector will be removed in mod version 1.2.
+It will be replaced with an updated version or another sector in the future.
 - Beryllium Bastion;
 - Canyon;
-- Dangerous Zone; Comment: This sector will be replaced or removed in future versions of the mod.
+- Dangerous Zone; Comment: This sector will be removed from campaigns in version 1.2, but will be available for custom play in the future.
+Its place in the campaigns will be occupied by another sector, which will be added in the future.
+Stay tuned.
 - Export Station;
 - Grott;
 - Mountain Barrier;